Experience autumn at Esalen with A Time to Reflect November 3 - 8.

 Our property is dimly lit at night, allowing guests to fully enjoy and appreciate the night sky.
 Please bring a flashlight for use while walking on the grounds after dark.

-Can I bring my stash?
+Can I consume cannabis during my visit?